akcloudx/docker-static-website/README.md

 ---

-## 🌐 Optional: Hosting the Website on Your Server
+## 🌐 Hosting the Website on Your Server

 If you have a local or cloud server: